unicornultrafoundation/subnet-node/core/virtualbox/README.md

 ### Creating Your Own Templates

+**Note**: Template creation is different from regular VM creation.
+Template VMs are created using the `CreateTemplateVM` API with direct configuration parameters, while regular VMs are created using the `CreateVM` API with order data.

 To create your own template OVA:

-1. Use the `createTemplateVM` API to create a base VM:
+1. Use the `CreateTemplateVM` API to create a base VM:

    ```go
    req := vbtypes.VMCreateRequest{